-We currently have one member out of the lodge that serves as a Vice President on the NC AFL-CIO Executive Board.
-That member was elected to represent all IAM members throughout the state who are affiliated with the North Carolina State Council of Machinist.
+There is currently one member of the local lodge 2297 that serves as a Vice President on the NC AFL-CIO Executive Board.
+The member along with one other out of local lodge 1725 in Charlotte was elected to provide a voice for all IAM members throughout the state who are affiliated with the North Carolina State Council of Machinist.

 What exactly does the N.C.
 State Federation do?